 Pros and Cons of Moving to Italy

 Italy is a study in contrasts.
 Decades of Hollywood films have created an image of the country that's hard to break.
-Italy certainly is a sophisticated and beautiful place to live, but not everything is as perfect as the silver screen will have you believe.
+While Italy certainly is a sophisticated and beautiful place to live, not everything is as perfect as the silver screen would have you believe.

 As with every country, there are pros and cons to living in Italy.